Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsubsection{Curve Grid Outlier Elimination}

-The proportions are used to generate a synthetic planar grid that is registered against the curve grid intersections.
-Specifically, we use the rigid point set registration of \gls{CPD}~\cite{Myronenko2010}.
-The method requires choosing a weight~\(0\leq w \leq 1\) of the uniform distribution that accounts for noise and outliers, which we estimate as the proportion of points in the synthetic planar grid and the total number of intersections in the curve grid.
+The estimated proportions are used to generate a synthetic planar grid that is registered against the curve grid intersections.
+Specifically, we use the rigid point set registration of \gls{CPD}~\cite{Myronenko2010} \change[label=ch:cpd,ref=c:motivation]{The method requires choosing a weight~\(0\leq w \leq 1\) of the uniform distribution that accounts for noise and outliers, which we estimate as the proportion}{because it is deterministic and allows us to account for the proportion of outliers using a parameter~\(0\leq w \leq 1\).
+We can immediately estimate~\(w\) as the fraction} of points in the synthetic planar grid and the total number of intersections in the curve grid.

-The correspondences between the synthetic grid points and the points in the curve grid may not be unique if outlier rows or columns are present.
-Thus, if the curve grid contains more points than the synthetic grid, we randomly sample a subset of curve grid intersections of size corresponding to the number of points in the synthetic grid \addition[label=a:outliers,ref=c:outliers]{to further exclude outliers}.
+To ensure \gls{CPD} convergence, initial positions of the synthetic planar grid should be sufficiently close to the curve grid intersections.
+We therefore estimate the translation and rotation of the planar grid to closely pre-align it with the grid we are registering against.
+The initial translation can be estimated as the curve grid intersection point closest to the image plane origin.
+The 2-D in-plane rotation is estimated from the average differences of two consecutive intersection points along each curve grid row and column.
+This results in two 2-D vectors which are approximately orthogonal to each other.
+The 2-D vector with the larger absolute angle is rotated by \SI{90}{\degree} such that both vectors become roughly parallel.
+The estimated rotation is finally obtained as the average angle of both vectors.